HIFU is a Revolutionary Treatment for Prostate Cancer

 What is the treatment process like?

-HIFU is a two to four-hour outpatient procedure performed under general anesthesia with Dr. Kara L. Watts.
+HIFU is a one to two-hour outpatient only procedure performed under general anesthesia with Dr. Kara L. Watts.
 Following the procedure, a urinary catheter will be placed, which will stay for up to one week.
 Recovery time is two to three hours, allowing most patients to return home the same day.